 Patanjali wrote the Yoga Sutra around 2,000 years ago and gave to the world a treatise on the yogic philosophy that forms the basis of the modern-day yoga that we practice today.
 The book propagates the various theories of yoga that can help in controlling your emotions, making your mind work for you and thus help you reach a certain level of spirituality.

 Yoga is not just an art but a science that holds the ability to better the functions of the body and mind.
 It has been scientifically proven that practicing yoga helps beat the stress and lightens your mood as well.
 And therefore, it is not just a system of beliefs but rather an applied science.

 Yoga takes into account the principles of psychology and elevates the consciousness of the mind.
 It influences the brain, body and soul and brings them on the same plane where a mutual harmony is developed between them.
 Thus, it can be said that the energy that travels through your body after a yoga session is said to be beneficial for your nervous and immune system as well.

 There are many different types of yoga that are practiced by millions of people around the world.
 The major types of asanas and styles of yoga are as follows

 In addition to the above mentioned yoga forms, there are many different types of yoga that have a unique approach to this age-old practice.
 In the modern world, you can search for different types of yoga online and select the form of yoga that you find to be most suitable for you.

 Yoga increases your body flexibility, strength and muscle tone.
 It improves your circulatory system and strengthens your heart as well.

 Therefore, it is extremely essential to make yoga a part of your daily life and practice it on a regular basis.
 There are many different ways to approach yoga specifically for kids, pregnant women, beginners and experienced practitioners.
 So what are you waiting for?
-Choose your type of yoga form and start practicing now!Consult India's top expert astrologers online right here!
+Choose your type of yoga form and start practicing now!Consult India's best expert astrologers online right here!
 For details click here!